compolabs/miden-dark-pool/README.md

 ## Overview
 This prototype is experimenting with:

-	•	Private orders via MidenNotes
+	•	Private orders via MidenNotes.
-	•	Off-chain matching using a TCP-based matcher(TEE to be added)
+	•	Off-chain matching using a TCP-based matcher(TEE to be added).
-	•	scripts for partially fillable swaps (SWAPp)
+	•	scripts for partially fillable swaps (SWAPp).
+The swap note script is not in its final version and some changes needs to be made.
-	•	Basic CLI for submitting/cancelling orders
+	•	Basic CLI for submitting/cancelling orders.

 ## Current Status